 The Butterfly Effect is a poetic name to say that in some situations, small changes in initial conditions can lead to major variations of the final outcome.

 There are instances, when calculations are repeated over and over and each calculation is starting from its previous result (this is called an iteration) then a small change in initial conditions can lead to major variations in final outcome.
-In a weather model, everything is recalculated by the hour so 24 times per day of prediction.
+In a weather model, everything is recalculated by the hour so 24 times per day of forecast.

 Compare two mortgages: same amount, same duration, slightly different rates:

 $400,000 borrowed for 30 years at respectively 6% and 5.5%.
 What that zero point five percent can do?
-Over the life of the loan, it will turn into a 5% variation between the two initial situations, that is $45,800.
+Over the life of the loan, one loan would cost $45,800 more.

 That is what the butterfly effect is all about.
 A tiny difference that in itself seems to have zero or little impact, can have dramatic consequences after several iterations of a repetitive process.
 This phenomenon is observable in many domains in real life, like how bad a document can become after successive copies or how being consistently late a few minutes makes someone fired one day.

 Same is true with good habits and how having higher standards – demanding a little bit more of oneself on a regular basis- can lead to a higher life overall.